syj67507/github-pr-chrome-extension/PRIVACY_POLICY.md

 ## Information Use

 This extension requires the personal access token in order to function successfully.
 This token is simply an API key that is used for authenticating requests to GitHub's REST API.
-All requests are read only requests and do not call any endpoints that have the ability to manipulate in any way.
+All requests are read only requests and do not call any endpoints that have the ability to manipulate repository information in any way.

 ## Security